Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Six-dimensional Yang-Mills theories with flux compactification

-As an alternative to tachyon condensation, we will propose in this section another approach which is to eliminate the tachyons.
-Nonetheless, studying tachyon condensations without eliminating them could lead to interesting results, in particular in string theory.
-How could we eliminate the tachyon?
-Here, we propose to bring a scalar boson $\Phi$ in the adjoint representation of the gauge group SU(2) taking a non-zero vacuum expectation value.
-We expect this vev to give a positive contribution to the masses of all gauge scalar fields.
-Then, for sufficient values of the vev, we could eliminate the tachyons by increasing their mass up to a positive value.
+As an alternative to tachyon condensation, the tachyons may be removed by shifting the whole mass spectrum.
+As a toy model, we introduce a scalar boson $\Phi$, with non-zero vacuum expectation value, in the adjoint representation of the gauge group $SU(2)$.
+We expect this vev to contribute to the masses of all gauge scalar fields and to remove the tachyons for sufficiently large values of the vev.
+We define

 The Lagrangian describing the scalar boson and the gauge fields is

 where $V(\Phi)$ is the scalar potential